CivicActions/guidebook/docs/050-how-we-work/diversity-equity-inclusion/affinity-channels.md

 - Designate a point person moderator for your channel and add them to the channel topic.
 Be sure that moderator's understand their obligations as a channel moderator.
 If a person is not comfortable fulfilling all of the responsibilities of a moderator they should not take on that role.
 - Do a GitHub pull request to get your channel listed on the affinity channel handbook directory page; or if preferred, ask Alaine to add your new channel to the handbook page.
 - Announce your new channel in #general so others can join.
-- If you decide that the group you want to create is not going to be open to allies, then it’s not an official company affinity group and won’t be included in the directory.
+- If you decide that the group you want to create is not going to be open to allies, then it's not an official company affinity group and won't be included in the directory.